Toxic Free Kids

 How was the list created?

-What will MDH do with this list?
+What does MDH do with this list?

 What does it mean if a chemical is on the list?